cawasser/rccst/README.md

 1. [ ] [De-complect (or at least simplify) things](/docs/decompleting.md)
    1. [ ] get rid of `websocket.publish`, since we already have `publish!` in `component.subscribers`
       1. [ ] what is the calling mechanism? (public function wrapping `@(system/system)`?), see rich comments
+      2. [ ] maybe subscribers should _use_ publish?
    2. [ ] why do we have `websocket.handler`?
    3. [ ] Remove "Broadcast" (Concept22 doesn't really support this notion of the server publishing on a timer)
 2. [ ] [Develop a more complex API (paving the way to Rocky-road)](/docs/complex-api.md)
+   1. [ ] should we introduce DataSources as a component (like rocky-road.dashboard-clj.data-source)?
 3. [ ] Implement more of the API:
    1. [ ] Fix Users
       1. [ ] [Login]()